The Case for Color Shift

 The exposure adjustment moves the values in the channels reasonably close steps.
 Consequently, it quickly runs out of room on a channel where the starting value is high to begin with.
 After reaching 100% on that channel, Lightroom continues to increment the other channels to provide the exposure increase.
 On the other hand, the brightness slider is far more judicious in its steps and somehow manages not to run out of head room in any of the channels as the level of brightness is increased.
 Consequently, it avoids the hue shift that quickly emerges in the exposure adjustments.
 The reason neither adjustment causing hue shifts in “darkening” the image must have to do with the ample head room in each channel for decreasing values.

 The empirical observations and visual cues and clues indicate that if a photograph needs serious upward adjustment of the “darkness” the brightness slider may be a better starting point.
-(I used “darkness” to avoid referring to either of the adjustment slider directly.)
+(I used “darkness” to avoid referring to either of the adjustment sliders directly.)
 For modest adjustments, or to darken the image either slider seems to produce similar results.
 I would liken the brightness slider to the behavior of a curves adjustment layer in Photoshop after changing its blend mode to “Luminosity.”
 In fact, if an image needs that much adjustment in the upward direction making that adjustment in Photoshop may offer additional flexibilities.
-In addition to changing the blend mode of the curves to luminosity I can also use the “blend if” sliders to further adjust how each channel may be affected by adjustment or use layer masking and the like.
+In addition to changing the blend mode of the curves to luminosity, I can also use the “blend if” sliders to further adjust how each channel may be affected by adjustment or use layer masking and the like.

 It would be awfully good of someone who knows the inner workings of Lightroom to provide better explanations of these adjustments.
 My curiosity brought me up to this point.
 I hope that this installment provides a little better understanding of the color shift behavior others seem to allude but not explain.
 Here at least you have visual clues as to the impact of these adjustments on color shift and some measurement results charted.